 Step 2: Make The Bean Mixture

-Now that the meat is good to go, you can transfer it to a food processor along with the cooked beans.
-Then, you can follow this up by adding onion powder, garlic powder, and red pepper flakes to the food processor.
+Now that the meat is ready, you can transfer it to a food processor along with the cooked beans.
+Then, add onion powder, garlic powder, and red pepper flakes to the food processor.

 Next, you'll want to turn on the food processor for only about 3-4 seconds, just enough to pulse the ingredients and combine everything.
 Then you can add the remaining 4 ounces of beans that you set aside earlier and process for another 2 seconds.

 Alternatively, if you don't have a food processor, a potato masher will do the job pretty well.
-Just add all of your ingredients to your pot and mash 'em up until combined but not smooth.
-You want some chunks to replicate the classic texture in this copycat Popeye's red beans and rice recipe
+Just add all of your ingredients to your pot and mash them up until combined but not smooth.
+You want some chunks to replicate the classic texture in this copycat Popeye's red beans and rice recipe.

 Step 3: Serve The Red Beans and Rice